kumarsaurabh20/transcripts_extension/README.md

 `ruby init.rb -s partials.fasta -a blast -p <database_name>`

-NOTE: The database name should be same as in step 2.
+NOTE1: The database name should be same as in step 2.
+NOTE2: Neither absolute nor relative path should be used for -s flag.
+Keep the file in root folder.

 4> Import the filtered R1 and R2 fastq/fasta files from the Data folder in to Geneious along with related partial transcript sequence.